 Seedless vascular plants

-These angiosperms are economically beneficial for humans, such as cotton crop, fruits crops (mango, orange, etc.) that boost the country’s economy.
+- These angiosperms are economically beneficial for humans, such as cotton crops, fruits crops (mango, orange, etc.) that boost the country’s economy.

 Conservation of Vascular Plants